hazelcast/hazelcast/docs/design/sql/15-stream-to-stream-join.md

   After restore, items will be repartitioned to the new set of processors.

 - for the broadcast-unicast case, we'll save the broadcast side using a `broadcastKey`, but we'll do it only on processor with global index 0.
 This way we'll ensure that only one copy is saved, and the one copy will be re-broadcast after restore.
-For the unicast side, each processor will save all its items, but we have to ensure that the entry is saved to some a local partition, to avoid sending the primary copy of the snapshot data over the network.
+For the unicast side, each processor will save all its items, but we have to ensure that the entry is saved to some local partition, to avoid sending the primary copy of the snapshot data over the network.

-Along with the buffer data, we need to save additional information to ensure that items that were already removed from the buffer, and for which a null-padded row was already emitted, aren't joined with a row, that is not late after a restart.
+Along with the buffer data, we need to save additional information to ensure that items that were already removed from the buffer, and for which a null-padded row was already emitted aren't joined with a row that is not late after a restart.
 This can happen because watermarks after the restart can be delayed differently than they were before the restart, because, for example, some source takes longer time to initialize, and watermarks are coalesced.